kameko/Caesura.Actors/README.md

  - NuGet package

 The system is largely similar to Akka.NET with several key differences:
- - There is no `Context` and `Tell`ing an actor always requires you to specify the sender. `Context` in Akka.NET is a static class and is tightly coupled with the time that the current actor is running, and will become invalid in callbacks or async contexts.
-We do away with that here.
-To alleviate the pain of having to explicitly define the sender actor every time, the base Actor class comes with it's own `Tell(actor, data)` method which sends it's own actor reference behind the scenes.
-Further, there is a `Respond(data)` method which responds to the sender of the current message, `Tattle(data)` which sends a message to the parent, and `TellChildren(data)` which sends the data to all children.
  - There are no `Receive` methods, instead you create a new `Handler` object which natively and transparently supports both synchronous and asynchronous methods through operator overloading.
 The Handler object has a lot more options and configurability than Akka's Receive does.
  - The actor logger and the message stash do not have to be manually added to an actor, they are part of the base Actor class.
  - There is only one base Actor class, which acts like Akka.NET's ReceiveActor.
  - The Tell method is generic and strongly-typed, there is no `Tell(object)` method.
- - The `Ask` method doesn't maliciously trick you into thinking you can do `async` in an actor by returning Task.
-Caesura.Actor's `Ask` instead returns nothing, and accepts a callback that is properly scheduled along with the actor.
- - There is currently no `BecomeStacked` method, only `Become`.
-It's so unused and specific that I probably won't add it.
  - You are not annoyingly forced to use an external library and HOCON file just to simply use the system's logging facilities.
 Just hook a method on to the logger callback.
 You know, like any normal library.
- - And most importantly, actors can be explicitly destroyed, immedately and permanently, and entirely removed from the system, every last trace of them.
+ - And most importantly, actors can be explicitly destroyed, immedately and permanently, and entirely removed from the system.
 This is critical to a plugin system using `AssemblyLoadContext` so the system won't hold on to an assembly, and is why I was forced to write this library.

-I love the Akka.NET project, it's a wonderful project, I'm just frustrated :)
+I love Akka.NET, it's a wonderful project, I'm just frustrated :)

 ## Copyright and license